 iQOS and Glo are both great devices, and they both have their own strengths.
 The Glo’s main strength – its great battery life – is going to tip the balance for a lot of people, and I understand exactly why it will.
 On balance, though, the iQOS has enough of an edge in enough departments that, in our opinion, it’s the better choice.
 That could change as other devices become available (if KT&G decide to sell the Lil 2 globally PMI could have a real fight on their hands) but, for now, iQOS is the winner.

-If you are an iQOS user already we are the best independent website for purchasing genuine HEETS and we currently have five different flavours available.
+If you are an iQOS user already we are the best independent website for purchasing genuine HEETS and we currently have eight different flavours available.
 Click the large banner below to see our entire HEETS collection.